open-cloud/xos/xos/configurations/frontend/README.md

 Stop the containers: `make stop`

-Restart the containers: `make stop; make start`
+Restart the containers: `make stop; make`

-Open a container shell: `make enter`
+Delete the containers and relaunch them: `make rm; make`

 View logs: `make showlogs`

+See what containers are running: `make ps`

+Open a shell on the XOS container: `make enter-xos`

 ## Docs